Courses Offered (Fall 2019)

 Over the past eight years, Julia has mentored thousands of youth at BSA camps, AFY camps, and in private classes.
 Julia completed a degree in Elementary Education from Brigham Young University and enjoys reading, hiking, camping, and canyoneering with her husband, Jordan.

 As you know, the energy and enthusiasm of a mentor set the tone for your student’s learning experience.
 You’re seeking mentors who will inspire your student—and Lauren fits that bill.
 She’s designed software to help hospitals analyze DNA, worked on a particle accelerator in California, and constantly uses scientific thinking in her everyday life.
 In her words, “I may be biased, but I think science and engineering are the most useful and most fun subjects to study!”

-Lauren graduated from Harvard College with a degree in Physics and a minor in Neurobiology, and enjoys audiobooks, walks, baking, and gardening with her husband.
+Lauren graduated from Harvard College with a degree in Physics and a minor in Neurobiology, and enjoys listening to audiobooks, taking walks, baking, and fixing things around the house.